Disability Law Clinic Resource Referral Guide

 236-477-1717

-The Family Support Institute of BC (FSI) is a provincial not for profit society committed to supporting families who have a family member with a disability.
+FSI is a provincial not-for-profit society committed to supporting families who have a family member with a disability.
 FSI helps families navigate through resources that a family member with a disability might need in areas such as education and healthcare.
-FSI’s supports and services are free to any family.

 Vela Canada

-A non-profit organization that works with people with disabilities to create Microboards and other tools to help them meet their care needs.
+A non-profit organization that works with people with disabilities to create Microboards (a small group of committed family and friends who join together with a person with a disability to create a non-profit society) and other tools to help them meet their care needs.

 Crisis Support